MD, Johns Hopkins School of Medicine, 1992

 MHS, Johns Hopkins Bloomberg School of Public Health, 1992

 Epidemiology and clinical research is most productive when done collaboratively.
-I am fortuante to play a leadership role in a number of large collaborations.
-Our department, Welch Center and Johns Hopkins University (through funding from Comstock Professorship) produced short videos which partly feature my work and thinking about training future leaders.
+I am fortunate to play a leadership role in a number of large collaborations.
+The Epidemiology Department, Welch Center and Johns Hopkins University (through funding from Comstock Professorship) produced short videos which partly feature my work and thinking about training future leaders.

-- Atherosclerosis Risk in Communities Study (ARIC) - A prospective study of 15,792 individuals recruited in 1986-1988 and followed for 30+ years for cardiovascular disease and a wide range of other conditions.
+Atherosclerosis Risk in Communities Study (ARIC) - A prospective study of 15,792 individuals recruited between 1986-1988 and followed for 30+ years for cardiovascular disease and to monitor for a wide range of other conditions.
 This NHLBI funded multi-center contract provides the basis for a wide range of ancillary studies which now average over 150 publications annually.
-A 25-year follow-up examination focused on the vascular basis of cognitive decline and dementia was completed in 2011-2013 on over 6500 individuals (30 and 32 year follow-up visits are being planned).
+Visit 7 is underway (2017-2018) and future visits are being planned.

-- Chronic Kidney Disease Prognosis Consortium (CKD-PC) - Analyzing data from ~60 cohorts across >40 countries including over 5 Million individuals.
+Chronic Kidney Disease Prognosis Consortium (CKD-PC) - Analyzing data from ~80 cohorts across >40 countries including over 10 million individuals.

-National committees: My role as vice-chair of the National Kidney Foundation Kidney Disease Outcomes Quality Initiative (KDOQI) workgroup for the Clinical Practice Guideline “Chronic Kidney Disease: Evaluation, Classification and Stratification” has lead to ongoing involvement in the international effort to address the public health burden of chronic kidney disease.
+National committees: My role as vice-chair of the National Kidney Foundation Kidney Disease Outcomes Quality Initiative (KDOQI) workgroup for the Clinical Practice Guideline “Chronic Kidney Disease: Evaluation, Classification and Stratification” has led to ongoing involvement in the international effort to address the public health burden of chronic kidney disease.
 This has included contributing to Kidney Disease Improving Global Outcomes(KDIGO) initiative planning controversies meetings in 2004 and 2009 and new guidelines in 2013.
 Likewise, the NKF-FDA-EMA joint initiatives for improving intermediate outcomes of CKD progression in clinical trials was informed by our work in 2013 and 2018.

 Honors and Awards